Looking for new SEO trends to follow for 2023?

 And, even though this doesn’t imply that we might see author boxes it does tell us to create a brand around ourselves.

-Tips to improve the authority of your content in 2019:
+Tips to improve the authority of your content:

 - Publish unique content

-- Build your brand: Do guest posts, appear on podcasts, start an YouTube channel, consider creating a Wikipedia page, build your brand on social media.
+- Build your brand: Do guest posts, create an add me to search or people’s card for your blog appear on podcasts (podcast statistics show they are very popular), start a YouTube channel, consider creating a Wikipedia page, and build your brand on social media.

-3) Integrate Natural Language Processing (NLP) in your content
+3) Integrate Natural Language Processing (NLP) into your content

-You can do so integrating Natural Language Processing (NLP) into your content strategy.
+You can do so by integrating Natural Language Processing (NLP) into your content strategy.

 Here is a fantastic guide to NLP SEO that discusses the core components of Natural Language Processing including tips to improve your writing using those.